 Carl Brakensiek, Public Member

-EBPHI has conducted four national role delineation studies (job analyses) for the professional home inspector, one in 1999, 2003, 2008 and again in 2013.
+EBPHI has conducted four national role delineation studies (job analyses) for the professional home inspector, one in 1999, 2003, 2008, 2013 and again in 2017.
 Role delineation studies are repeated every three to five years to insure that the resulting test blueprint— the content areas and knowledge, skills and tasks examined—are congruent with current professional practice.
-Over 6,000 professional home inspectors from from all 50 States, Puerto Rico and Canada participated in the 2013 study.
+Professional home inspectors from all 50 States and Canada participated in the 2017 study.
+For more information about the RDS click here to review an article about the 2017 RDS published by the ASHI Reporter.

 Professional home inspectors from throughout the country who represent the profession along critical dimensions write questions for the National Home Inspector Examination item bank.
 These subject matter experts are trained in elements of quality exam question development by professional psychometricians.
 Each question is reviewed and edited by similarly qualified home inspectors; referenced to an authoritative, published source in the field; validated for importance, criticality, and relevance; and field tested as an unscored item on the exam.
 This exhaustive process is conducted annually to maintain the highest level of validity and reliability for the NHIE.